-(A) For the purpose of this chapter, levees shall be divided into four classes, which shall be known as class I, class II, class III, and class IV.
+(A) For the purpose of this chapter, levees shall be divided into three classes, which shall be known as class I, class II, and class III .
 The chief shall establish a levee's appropriate classification by using use the following criteria as a guideline.
 Such classification shall be established by the chief during the review of the preliminary design report described by rule 1501:21-5-02 of the Administrative Code or during the periodic inspection described by rule 1501:21-21-01 of the Administrative Code.
 The chief reserves the right to reclassify any levee at any time as a result of circumstances not in existence or not known at the time said levee was initially classified.

 (1) A levee shall be placed in class I when sudden failure of the levee would result in one of the following conditions.

 (b) Structural collapse of at least one residence or one commercial or industrial business.